Azriel-Ehrlich/dotNet5784_2539_0644/README.md

 ## hi I'm the first partner

 and I'm the second partner.
+I love to work with my partner.